 My work focuses on modern literature, media, and reading practices.
 Originally from Texas, I joined Queen Mary in 2010 after teaching in Leeds and Philadelphia for a number of years and completing my doctorate at Harvard.
-My first book, The Novelty of Newspapers: Victorian Fiction after the Invention of the News (Oxford, 2009), was awarded the European Society for the Study of English Book Award for Junior Scholars.
-My subsequent books include the essay collection Audiobooks, Literature, and Sound Studies (Routledge, 2011) and the anthology Secret Commissions: An Anthology of Victorian Investigative Journalism (Broadview, 2012).
-My latest book is titled The Untold Story of the Talking Book (Harvard University Press, 2016).
+My books include The Novelty of Newspapers: Victorian Fiction after the Invention of the News (Oxford, 2009) and The Untold Story of the Talking Book (Harvard University Press, 2016).
+Other books that I have edited or co-edited include Audiobooks, Literature, and Sound Studies (Routledge, 2011), Secret Commissions: An Anthology of Victorian Investigative Journalism (Broadview, 2012), and Further Reading (Oxford, 2020).
+My latest book is titled Reader’s Block: A History of Reading Differences (Stanford, 2022).

-- History of the Book and Reading Practices
+- Media History and History of the Book

 - Audiobooks and Sound Studies

 Recent and On-Going Research